abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 context of practice.
 This is talked about in certain meditation circles as keeping a “broad, choiceless awareness.”
 It’s a concept that is quite useful, but often misinterpreted.
-I’ve always appreciated Luang Por Pasanno’s description of an unfocused spaciousness of mind as, a “nebulous nothingness that we are *not* trying to cultivate.”
+I’ve always appreciated Luang Por Pasanno’s description of an unfocused spaciousness of mind as being “a nebulous nothingness that we are *not* trying to cultivate.”
 We are not striving for *spaciness*, because *spaciousness* is different from that.
 This quality of space and being open carries with it a sense of alertness, attentiveness, and clear comprehension.
 Spaciousness doesn’t